oapostrophe/HeartNet/index.md

 - Resnet 101 achieves highest recall (87.34%) along with the second best error rate (20.97%), at the expense of having the lowet precision (75.41%).
 - Resnet 50 achieves an only negligibly higher error rate than 101 (21.29%), along with more balanced recall (79.11%) and precision (79.11%) scores.

 As it appears to have the best overall performance, we decided to pursue further hyperparameter tuning with ResNet 152 while finding the optimal batch size.
+Batch sizes above 24 had to be tested with a smaller resnet architecture due to memory limitations.
 The following table captures our findings:

 *Fig. 7: Comparison of Batch Sizes*